Year Long Features

 The summer months are a great time to run a serial story.
 Doing so will help keep reading skills up during the summer break!

-MPF offers 41 serialized stories for a minimal charge, based on circulation.
+MPF offers over 40 serialized stories for a minimal charge, based on circulation.
 For more information on our serial stories, visit NIE Serial Stories

 Missouri Press has thousands of downloadable files archived for newspapers to use.
 All are available at no charge.
-For descriptions of the features, visit NIE Calendar.
+For descriptions of the features, visit NIE CLassroom Features.